ibm-cloud-docs/log-analysis/work_iam.md

 Therefore, you need the following policies:

-* An IAM policy for the IBM Log Analysis with LogDNA service with the platform role **Viewer**.
-This policy allows you to view the service instance details through the command line and in the {{site.data.keyword.Bluemix_notm}} dashboard.
+* An IAM policy for the {{site.data.keyword.la_full_notm}} service with the platform role **Viewer**.
+This policy allows you to view the service instance details through the command line and in the {{site.data.keyword.cloud_notm}} dashboard.
-* An IAM policy for the IBM Log Analysis with LogDNA service with the service role **Reader**.
+* An IAM policy for the {{site.data.keyword.la_full_notm}} service with the service role **Reader**.
 This policy allows you to view, filter and search logs through the LogDNA web UI.

 **Note:** As an administrator of the service, when you grant a user these policies, consider doing it within the context of a resource group.
-An IBM Log Analysis with LogDNA instance is provisioned within the context of a resource group.
+An {{site.data.keyword.la_full_notm}} instance is provisioned within the context of a resource group.
 Therefore, you should grant access permissions within the context of the resource group.

-Complete the following steps to assign a user both policies for the IBM Log Analysis with LogDNA service within the context of a resource group:
+Complete the following steps to assign a user both policies for the {{site.data.keyword.la_full_notm}} service within the context of a resource group:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Users**.
 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.